-We know that sounds like ridiculous hyperbole.
-It isn't.
-We got to see the band play live in our hometown of Banbury last Friday.
-Absolutely fantastic!
-High Fade's onstage energy, musicianship, and obvious passion for what they're doing, coupled with their unique sound - a rich cocktail of funk, rock, and disco, with a smattering of '70s and '80s vibes - is intoxicating and irresistible.
+When you've finished reading this Pulitzer Prize-worthy interview, find where High Fade are playing next, get tickets, and go!
+The band's energy, musicianship and obvious passion for what they're doing, coupled with their unique sound – a rich cocktail of funk, rock and disco, with a soupçon of '70s and '80s vibes – is intoxicating and irresistible.

 High Fade's assent has been meteoric since relaunching in the wake of Covid.
 The band notched up more than 30 million streams and views within 6 months of their first release.
-Their fanbase includes Jack Black, Emili Sandé, Cypress Hill, Deep Purple's Glenn Hughes, Brad Wilk from Rage Against The Machine, and now us.
+Their fanbase includes Jack Black, Emili Sandé, Cypress Hill, Deep Purple's Glenn Hughes, Brad Wilk from Rage Against The Machine, and us.

 Equally at home playing festival main stages or busking in their native Edinburgh, guitarist and frontman Harry Valentino, drumming wunderkind Calvin Davidson, and groove god bassist Oliver Sentance maintain a punishing gig schedule.
-Having just completed a tour of Ireland, the boys are now gigging their way across the UK as warm up for an extensive US tour next month.

 Relaxed, friendly and funny, Harry, Oli and Calvin were incredibly generous with their time, spending much of the afternoon with us.
-It was a sunny day so we went in search of green space for an alfresco interrogation.
-We settled on a churchyard.
-With only occasional interruptions from oddly aggressive squirrels and cigarette-toting lost souls in search of a light, we had a nice long chat.
+It was a sunny day so we went in search of green space for our alfresco interrogation.

 High Fade had plenty of interesting stuff to say about the band, gigging, record deals, managers, and more, so this interview's longer than usual.
 We think you’ll enjoy the extra inches.
+Read on!

 ♣︎︎ ♣︎︎ ♣︎︎